-The built environment contains many obstructions and features which can impede accessibility for people with disabilities, including for those with age related mobility impairments.
-This project looks into an efficient means for mapping these barriers automatically to enhance the planning of future layouts by identifying the inaccessibility issues directly from users.
-Movement patterns from wrist-worn wearables and inertia sensors on wheelchairs will be converted to into a measure of ‘difficulty’ that can be used to highlight problematic locations.
+The built environment of cities contains many obstructions and features which can impede accessibility for people with disabilities, including for those with age-related mobility impairments.
+This project looked into an efficient means for mapping these barriers semi-automatically using video cameras and inertia sensors on wheelchairs.
+Movement patterns from wrist-worn wearables and inertia sensors on wheelchairs were converted into a measure of ‘difficulty’ that can be used to highlight problematic locations.
 One advantage of this approach is the capture of many subtle features that a mobility-impaired user may find inconvenient and an evidence base for spot checks and surveys of the public realm.
+We discussed the merits of the system with planning professionals.
+The project also involved two round tables with older people to understand common accessibility concerns and how video, mapping, and video + mapping might aid the identification of accessibility concerns.

 With Mike Catt (Co-investigator, Medical Sciences) and Reuben Kirkham (research assistant, Computing).